cryptotronix/hashlet/README.md

 The workflow goes like this:

 1. Mac some data to produce a challenge response.
-2. Hash the same data to produce the challenge.
-3. Send the Hash and MAC to the remote server, which has the key_store.
+2. Send the challenge and MAC to the remote server, which has the key store file.
-4. Perform offline-verify on the remote server.
+3. Perform offline-verify on the remote server.

 ### serial-num
 ```bash